sph-mn/sph-sp/other/documentation/manual.md

 ## cheap-noise-event
 * like noise-event but filters less processing intensive using a state-variable filter
-* the filter frequency cutoff will as a tradeoff be less steep and a larger range of frequencies will be attenuated until the desired attenuation is reached
+* compared to noise-event, the filter frequency cutoff will be less steep

 ## map-event
 * post process event output with custom functions
-* events usually receive an output block shared by all events. with the isolate option, sub events receive a dedicated block and multiple map-events can post-process specifically the output of one event before being summed with the output of all events
+* events usually receive an output block shared by all events. but with the isolate option, sub events receive a dedicated block. then multiple map-events can post-process specifically the output of one event before it is summed with the output of all events
 * use case: filter chains, any other post processing of event output

 ## rendering events to files or arrays